HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 Be mindful when you use `preconnect`:

 - Only warm up the most frequent and significant resources.
-- Avoid warm up origins used too late in the initial load.
+- Avoid warming up origins used too late in the initial load.
 - Use it for no more than three origins because it can have CPU and battery cost.

 Lastly, `preconnect` is not available for [Internet Explorer or Firefox](https://caniuse.com/?search=preconnect), and [using `dns-prefetch` as a fallback](https://web.dev/preconnect-and-dns-prefetch/#resolve-domain-name-early-with-reldns-prefetch) is highly advised.

 ### `preload`

-The [preload](https://web.dev/uses-rel-preload/) hint initiates an early request.
+The [`preload`](https://web.dev/uses-rel-preload/) hint initiates an early request.
 This is useful for loading important resources that would otherwise be discovered late by the parser.

 ```html
 <link rel="preload" href="style.css" as="style">